sopov/resumeio2pdf/README.md

 * Can you make a video tutorial?

 Please visit the [pricing page on Resume.io](https://resume.io/pricing) which provides fair and affordable prices for this service, including an easy method of downloading your resume without the use of this software.

-## Disclaimer
-Please note that the information provided by this software is intended for use by subscribed customers of resume.io.
-Any unauthorized access or use of this software is strictly prohibited and may result in legal action.
-By using this software, you agree to comply with all applicable laws and regulations.
-The creators waive all responsibility for any damages or harm that may result from the use of this software.
-The software is provided "as is" and the creators do not guarantee the accuracy of the information provided.